jwalton3141/jwalton3141.github.io/_posts/2023-12-30-ADO-trigger-pr-build-validation-pipeline-az-cli.md

 This will now run our required build pipeline, against our PR, as if we had clicked the "Queue" button from the ADO UI, as desired!

+Having the ability to trigger such a pipeline run from the Azure CLI opens up lots of other opportunities for automating our tedious and repetitive Azure DevOps tasks.